Forsberg has 2 goals, assist as Predators beat Lightning 4-1 - Philly

+"It's a big win and a good test for us going up against one of the best teams in the league," Forsberg said.
+"This is the way it's going to be in the playoffs, especially on the road, so it was good."

-Forsberg returned to the Predators' lineup after being held out of Saturday's loss to Buffalo for maintenance.
-Craig Smith and Ryan Johansen also scored to help Nashville move closer to clinching the Presidents' Trophy with the league's best record.
-Juuse Saros finished with 29 saves.
+Craig Smith and Ryan Johansen also scored to help Nashville move closer to securing the first division title in franchise history, with the Predators' magic number to clinch the Central at two points.

+"I think the guys played smart and that's all on them," Nashville coach Peter Laviolette said.
+"They had a meeting.
+They weren't happy with (Saturday's loss) and they straightened it out.
+They played a smart, hard game, especially with the turnaround."
-Ondrej Palat scored for the Lightning, and Andrei Vasilevskiy finished with 21 saves while lost his third consecutive game.

-The Lightning fell to 5-6-0 in the past 11 games and sit two points behind Boston for the top spot in the Eastern Conference.
+Ondrej Palat scored while Andrei Vasilevskiy stopped 21 shots for the Lightning, who have lost four of five to fall two points behind the Boston Bruins for the top spot in the Atlantic Division and Eastern Conference.

+"We don't like to lose games, that's bottom line," Tampa Bay defenseman Victor Hedman said.
+"We want to win every game.
+But we are looking at the big picture and hopefully there is two or three months left in the season, we want to play the right way."

-The Predators doubled their leadearly in the second at the tail end of a power play as Forsberg's shot deflected off the stick of Tampa Bay defenseman Anton Stralman and trickled through Vasilevskiy's pads at 2:46.
+The Predators doubled their lead early in the second with one second remaining on a power paly as Forsberg's shot deflected off the stick of Tampa Bay defenseman Anton Stralman and trickled through Vasilevskiy's pads at 2:46.

 Palat pulled the Lightning within a goal at 7:32 as he was open in the slot to take a pass from Stralman and fired a shot from between the circles for his 10th.